ShuDun23/t-Welsch-and-RAR1MC/README.md

 For detailed hyperparameter settings, please refer to the latest paper.

-If you have any questions, please feel free to reach out Russell SHENG @ hnsheng2-c@my.cityu.edu.hk
+Should you have any questions, please feel free to reach out Russell SHENG @ hnsheng2-c@my.cityu.edu.hk